End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Experimental Evaluation

 \subsection{Stability Analysis}

-The stability analysis comprises two experiments to empirically show sustained control for discontinuous and continuous disturbances.
+Although formal stability guarantees represent a promising direction for future work, we provide here an empirical bounded-error analysis utilizing the real system.
+We evaluate sustained control under both discontinuous and continuous disturbances.
 In addition, Section~\ref{sec:generalization} presents successful tracking of a randomly generated continuous trajectory without loss of control.

 To evaluate sustained control under discontinuous disturbances, we apply random reference pose steps to test the recoverability of $\pi_{\text{NC}}$ and $\pi_{\text{NC}} + \mathcal{C}$.
 Each trial introduces instantaneous reference pose jumps across all six degrees of freedom, with magnitudes up to \SI{0.8}{\milli\meter} or \SI{0.8}{^\circ} per axis.
 The initial reference pose is sampled uniformly within the 6D workspace.
 Fig.~\ref{fig:StepResponse} shows the root mean squared error (RMSE) between the estimated pose and the reference pose before and after the step.
-The results demonstrate stable recovery for all controllers.
-The calibrated controller $\pi_{\text{NC}}+\mathcal{C}$ achieves improved absolute accuracy, despite operating without explicit closed-loop position control.
+The results demonstrate empirical bounded-error stability for all controllers.
+The residual-corrected neural controller $\pi_{\text{NC}}+\mathcal{C}$ achieves improved absolute accuracy, despite operating without explicit closed-loop position control.

 To evaluate sustained control under continuous disturbances, we performed a frequency-based robustness test using single-axis sinusoidal excitation with fixed amplitude (\SI{0.5}{\milli\meter} or \SI{0.5}{^\circ}) applied across frequencies from \SI{0.1}{\hertz} to \SI{25.6}{\hertz}.
 Fig.~\ref{fig:Bode_Plots} shows the resulting Bode plots for all controllers.
 Analysis of the frequency response reveals that the neural controllers, $\pi_{\text{NC}}$ and $\pi_{\text{NC}}+\mathcal{C}$, effectively mimic the proprietary controller $\pi_{\text{PC}}$, but with slightly reduced overall robustness.
 At low frequencies ($<$\SI{1}{\hertz}), both neural and proprietary controllers show minimal phase lag.
 As frequency increases, performance diverges.
 While $\pi_{\text{NC}}+\mathcal{C}$ shows transient advantages (e.g., lower phase lag in $z$ up to \SI{5}{\hertz} and better high-frequency rejection in $x$ and $y$ between \SI{10}{}-\SI{20}{\hertz}), the proprietary controller $\pi_{\text{PC}}$ generally exhibits superior performance, characterized by lower phase lag and less magnitude amplification, particularly in the $\gamma$-axis.
 However, despite these quantitative differences, both $\pi_{\text{NC}}$ and $\pi_{\text{NC}}+\mathcal{C}$ maintained stability across the full \SI{0.1}{}-\SI{25.6}{\hertz} spectrum on all axes.
 In addition, $\pi_{\text{NC}}$ and $\pi_{\text{NC}}+\mathcal{C}$ replicate characteristics of $\pi_\text{PC}$, such as specific magnitude and phase dips along the $y$-axis, despite never being trained on harmonic excitations.
 The results of the Bode plots confirm their capacity to handle continuous disturbances without failure, validating the robustness of the neural controller.